James4Ever0/agi_computer_control/usb_power_management/linux/README.md

 ## uas versus usb-storage

-note: doing this might not help much, since we have this kind of disk dropping issue even with usb-storage driver (might be insufficient power?)
+note: doing this might not help much, since we have this kind of disk detaching issue even with usb-storage driver (might be insufficient power?)

 ----